By Michael Rodriguez

 On Sunday, May 5, the TCNJ Lions Gaming Club hosted its public Super Smash Bros. tournament, King.

-From 10 a.m. to 11 p.m., King invited professional electronic sports players to compete against the College’s own gaming community.
+From 10 a.m. to 11 p.m., King invited esports professionals to compete against the College’s own gaming community.
 Both students and non-College participants signed up for multiple brackets and competed against each other for the title of Champion.

 The event centered around four main brackets — Melee Singles, Melee Doubles, Ultimate Singles and Ultimate Doubles.
 While some participants fought alone in the singles rounds, many teamed up with friends to play against their peers.